 Anaphylaxis is a dangerous allergic reaction resulting from exposure to venom from the ant sting or bite.

-Some of its symptoms include eye swelling, dizziness, diarrhoea, sneezing and vomiting.
+Some of its symptoms include eye swelling, dizziness, diarrhea, sneezing, and vomiting.
 Ants bite their prey either to protect themselves or as their source of food.

-Therefore, both ants and bed bug bites can cause allergic reaction but with varying levels of severity depending on the venom type injected.
+Therefore, both ants and bed bug bites can cause an allergic reaction but with varying levels of severity depending on the venom, type injected.
 However, bed bugs are more parasitic insects compared to the ants.

 Bed bugs are in the Cimicidae family.
-Notably, the Cimicidaes are blood feeding insects.
+Notably, Cimicidaes are blood-feeding insects.
 However, Cimex lectularius bed bug species in the one that lives with human beings.

 The bed bugs require the blood meal between the 5 stages it undergoes before reaching full maturity.

-If give good conditions, about 70 to 90°F, the bed bugs wilkl grow to maturity within 2 months.
-You should know that bed bugs will lead a nocturnal lifestyle.
+If given good conditions, about 70 to 90°F, the bed bugs will grow to maturity within 2 months.
+You should know that bed bugs will lead to a nocturnal lifestyle.

 The will live in box springs, bed frames, and crack.
 But they can also live under ornamental moldings or carpets.